Safe Control and Learning Using Generalized Action Governor: Safe Online Learning

 In other words, the ultimate goal of $Q$-learning is to obtain a control policy $\pi^*$ that maximizes the expectation of infinite-horizon discounted cumulative reward $\sum_{t = 0}^{\infty} \gamma^t r(x(t), u(t))$.

-The $Q$-learning algorithm is extremely simple and serves as the foundation of many more advanced RL algorithms (such as neural-fitted/deep $Q$-learning \cite{riedmiller2005neural}, double $Q$-learning \cite{hasselt2010double}, etc).
 In order for the estimated $Q$-values to converge to the optimal $Q$-values, the algorithm must be able to explore different actions at each given state \cite{watkins1992q}.
 A classical exploration strategy is called {\it $\varepsilon$-greedy} \cite{whitehead1991learning}, where

 i.e., the algorithm has a large probability of $1 - \varepsilon$ to take an action that is optimal according to the latest estimates of the $Q$-values at the current state $x(t)$, and it has a small probability of $\varepsilon$ to take an arbitrary action in the action space $\mathcal{U}$.